Juerg Neuenschwander is a Swiss film director and producer. He is also the owner of Container Film AG.

 Through Container Film AG, Juerg regularly accepts commissions for work that focuses on communicating and disseminating information about complex, socially relevant topics, and about prevention in healthcare contexts.

-His clients include the International Committee of the Red Cross (Wound Ballistic); the Swiss Agency for Development and Cooperation (Rasheda – No Time for a Chat); the Swiss Red Cross (Seeing Means Living); Pro Helvetia (Fri-Art NY Made in Switzerland); Swiss Federal Railways (Die Neubaustrecke Mattstetten (Bern) – Rothrist (Olten)); the Swiss Federal Office of Public Health in collaboration with AIDS Info Doku (Confrontation HIV/AIDS, six episodes); Swiss Radio and Television (The World In-between, The Fear that has a Thousand Eyes); H+ Swiss Hospitals (pioneering hospital initiatives); Bern Cantonal Department of Education (Imprisonment); Museum der Kulturen Basel (Bao, the Upright Judge); and the Swiss Federal Office for Buildings and Logistics (The Swiss Parliament Building).
+His clients include the International Committee of the Red Cross (Wound Ballistics); the Swiss Agency for Development and Cooperation (Rasheda – No Time for a Chat); the Swiss Red Cross (Seeing Means Living); Pro Helvetia (Fri-Art NY Made in Switzerland); Swiss Federal Railways (Die Neubaustrecke Mattstetten (Bern) – Rothrist (Olten)); the Swiss Federal Office of Public Health in collaboration with AIDS Info Doku (Confrontation HIV/AIDS, six episodes); Swiss Radio and Television (The World In-between, Living with Orangutans); H+ Swiss Hospitals (pioneering hospital initiatives); Bern Cantonal Department of Education (Imprisonment); Museum der Kulturen Basel (Bao, the Upright Judge); and the Swiss Federal Office for Buildings and Logistics (The Swiss Parliament Building).

 - Q Begegnungen auf der Milchstrasse (Encounters on the Milky Way): Berner Filmpreis